top of page

 1. Introduction

-on children and adults living in Australia and New Zealand who have had a diagnosis of a CHD.
-The
+The CHAANZ Congenital Heart Disease (CHD) Registry, is a database collecting health information on children and adults living in Australia and New Zealand who have had a diagnosis of a CHD.
+The registry has been designed to better understand the health-related experiences and needs of people with CHD from childhood to adulthood.

-is involved will help you decide if you want to take part.
-Your heart doctor is best placed to convey
+This Participant Information Sheet has been given to you to tell you about the Registry and because you have been diagnosed with congenital heart disease.
+It explains what is involved.
+Knowing what is involved will help you decide if you want to take part.
+Your heart doctor is best placed to convey and discuss this with you.

-want to know more about.
-Before deciding whether or not to take part, you might want to talk about
+Please read this information carefully.
+Ask questions about anything that you don’t understand or want to know more about.
+Before deciding whether or not to take part, you might want to talk about it with a relative, friend or local health worker.

-have to and you can choose to “Opt out”.
-You will receive the best possible care whether or not you
+Participation in this research is voluntary.
+If you decide you do not want to take part, you do not have to and you can choose to “Opt out”.
+You will receive the best possible care whether or not you take part.
+You will be automatically included in the Registry, unless you decide to opt out.

 2. What is the purpose of this research?

 Congenital heart disease (CHD) is a heart problem people are born with.
-It is the most common congenital disorder in newborns and although it is often associated with babies and children, congenital heart disease now affects more teenagers and adults who are either living longer due to surgical and medical advancements, or being diagnosed with the condition later in life.
+It is the most common congenital disorder in newborns and although it is often associated with babies and children, congenital heart disease now affects more teenagers and adults who are either living longer due to surgical and medical advancements, or are being diagnosed with the condition later in life.

-The CHAANZ CHD Registry is a database collecting health information.
-The aim of the registry is to gain a better understanding of the experiences and needs of people with CHD from childhood to adulthood.
-Information from the registry will be used to monitor the clinical care that is provided, including treatment, complications and both short and longer term outcomes.
+gain a better understanding of the experiences and needs of people with CHD from childhood to adulthood.
+Information from the registry will be used to monitor the clinical care that is provided, including treatment, complications and both short- and longer-term outcomes.
 This information will be used to help identify trends and whether gaps exist in service provision.
-It will be imperative to people with CHD, the healthcare professionals responsible for managing them and health policy makers, to ultimately deliver better, and sustainable models of care.
-The Registry will become a unique tool to help researchers and doctors to improve the health and quality of care for people with CHD through all phases of life.
+It will be imperative to people with CHD, the healthcare professionals responsible for managing them and health policy makers, to ultimately deliver better, more sustainable models of care.
+The Registry will become a unique tool to

-The Registry will be collecting data on people who have been diagnosed with Congenital heart disease and those who are being managed at Congenital Heart Units at participating hospitals in Australia and New Zealand.
+The Registry will be collecting data on people who have been diagnosed with congenital heart disease and those who are being managed at Congenital Heart Units at participating hospitals in Australia and New Zealand.

 This research project is being coordinated by the Congenital Heart Alliance of Australia and New